Kequc/kequtwitch/md/how-it-works.md

 # How it works

-Twitch uses IRC for chat interaction and HTTP endpoints.
+Twitch uses IRC for chat interaction and offers several HTTP endpoints.

 ---
 ## Validation

-Validation is handled automatically but is key to the inner working of the library.

-When you connect to IRC or use the HTTP endpoints, the token you provided as a parameter in the ["Usage" section](../readme.md) is validated on Twitch servers.
-Validation is repeated passively once an hour when needed as per the [Twitch documentation](https://dev.twitch.tv/docs/authentication/#validating-requests), you don't have to do anything.
+When you connect to IRC or use any of the HTTP endpoints, the token you provided as a parameter in the "Usage" section is validated on Twitch servers.
+Validation occurs passively once an hour when needed as per the [Twitch documentation](https://dev.twitch.tv/docs/authentication/#validating-requests), you don't have to do anything.

 This validation step gives us a few additional parameters which become available on our instance making it easy to interact with services.